The Convention’s Flashback is an abridged recap of events from years past.

 Comic Fiesta is famous for many things. 🤔

-But in 2014, the most famous thing to come out of Comic Fiesta were…
+But in 2015, the most famous thing to come out of Comic Fiesta was that…

-- This was the 4th time Comic Fiesta has been held at Kuala Lumpur Convention Centre (KLCC).
+- This was the 1st time Comic Fiesta has been held at The Mines International Exhibition & Convention Centre (The Mines).

-- KLCC is the 7th different venue that has hosted Comic Fiesta.
+- The Mines is the 8th different venue that has hosted Comic Fiesta.